cauterize-tools/cauterize/README.md

 Enumerations are more akin to Enumerations one might find in Haskell or Rust.
-That is, they are able to express a possible value in a type, but they are also able to express values that can contain other values.
+That is, they are able to express a possible value in a type, but they are also able to express values that can contain another value.
 Each instance of an enumeration type can only ever contain one of its possible value variants at any given time.